z-katas/certifiable-kata/README.md

 “How might we **adopt Generative AI** to automate manual processes for expert architects so that their **productivity** is increased, **operational costs** are reduced, and **overall efficiency** is significantly improved to confidently handle a 10X growth in candidate demand?”

-## Constraints
+## Business Constraints
-These are some constraints explicitly mentioned in the requirement.
+These are some constraints explicitly mentioned in the requirements.

 - **Seamless Integration:** *Seamlessly integrate AI-driven components into the existing system, ensuring compatibility, scalability, and minimal disruption to current operations.*
 - **Scalability:** *As the software architecture industry is projected to grow by 21% globally and certification demand increases 5-10X, the system must scale to accommodate the surge in applicants.*